-Rx Jitter The jitter of received voice packets.
+Rx JitterThe jitter of received voice packets.In CallsAccumulation for the times of in call.Out CallsAccumulation for the times of out call.

-In Calls The accumulating in-call times.

-Out Calls The accumulating out-call times.
+Miss Calls Accumulation for the times of missing call.

 Speaker Gain The volume of present call.
 Log Display logs of VoIP calls.